Research Methodology, Graduate Minor

 SLU's graduate minor in research methodology consists of (with prerequisites) five courses: a basic, quantitative statistics/analysis course; two advanced quantitative analysis courses; and two advanced research methodology courses.

 Students may petition to include additional courses by submitting a copy of the syllabus for such courses.
 Upon approval, these courses can also be included in the minor.
 At least 80% of the courses included in the minor must be taken at Saint Louis University and all courses must be graded courses; no pass/fail or satisfactory/unsatisfactory coursework will be accepted).

 To be admitted to this minor program, students must be seeking a degree in a Saint Louis University graduate program.
 They must have taken a general research methodology course prior to admission to the minor.
 This must be a basic introductory course that provides an overview of all major forms of research methodology and design.
 This prerequisite serves as a foundation for all other courses taken in this minor.

 To add the research methodology minor, contact the coordinator of the graduate research methodology minor.
 A petition to amend the graduate program along with an academic plan for the minor must be completed and submitted to the associate graduate dean/director of the college, school, or center appropriate for the student.
 Upon completion of the minor requirements, it will be noted as a “Minor in Research Methodology” on the academic transcript.

-Students are encouraged to discuss the possibilities of the minor with their advisor/mentor, or they can contact the graduate director in the Department of Sociology and Anthropology, allowing them to build a minor that is best suited for their own needs and the goals in their major program.
+Students are encouraged to discuss the possibilities of the minor with their advisor/mentor, or they can contact the graduate director in the Department of Sociology and Anthropology, allowing them to build a minor that is best suited for their own needs and the goals of their major program.

 The research methodology minor is administered through SLU's College of Arts and Sciences.
 It is composed of at least 15 credits that include a basic statistical analysis course, two courses in advanced methodology and two courses in advanced analysis.

 Courses that fulfill these categories come from a wide variety of departments across the University.†